theonjs/theon/README.md

 # theon [![Build Status](https://api.travis-ci.org/h2non/theon.svg?branch=master&style=flat)][travis] [![Code Climate](https://codeclimate.com/github/h2non/theon/badges/gpa.svg)](https://codeclimate.com/github/h2non/theon) [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)

-A lightweight, declarative and [featured](#features) JavaScript library for node.js and browsers to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer (e.g: API clients, SDKs...).
+A lightweight, declarative and [featured](#features) JavaScript library for node.js and browsers to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer, mostly designed to easily create reusable API clients and SDKs.

 `theon` provides a convenient abstraction to build rich API clients which interact with one o multiple HTTP layers.
-It was designed with extensibility and versatibility in mind, providing a built-in middleware layer which supports plugins, observer hooks, validators, inteceptors and more.
+It was designed with extensibility and versatibility in mind, providing a built-in [middleware layer](#middleware) which supports [plugins](#plugins), observer [hooks](#hooks), [validators](#validators), [interceptors](#interceptors) and [more](#valiators).

-To get started, you can take a look to [concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).
+To get started, take a look to [base concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).

-**Still young**: some work needs to be done, mostly in terms of documentation and testing, but API consistency is guaranteed.
+**Note**: still young, some work needs to be done, mostly in terms of documentation and testing, but API consistency is guaranteed.

 ## Contents